-With the support of Meijer and Penske Racing, 40 underserved youth have the opportunity to Shop with A Colt to purchase toys, clothes and other items needed around holiday time.
+With the support of Meijer, 40 underserved youth have the opportunity to Shop with A Colt to purchase toys, clothes and other items needed around the holiday season.

 During the month of November, the Colts and Meijer team up to provide a special Thanksgiving shopping trip for 10 families from Sheltering Wings.
 While the children enjoy snacks and crafts with Colts players, the mothers are provided with $200 in Meijer gift cards to purchase food items for a Thanksgiving feast.

-As a part of National Philanthropy Week each year, the Colts work hand-in-hand with Thrive360 to host the Million Meal Marathon, which provides nutritious meals to less fortunate children and their families.
+As a part of National Philanthropy Week each year, the Colts work hand-in-hand with Million Meal Movement to host the Million Meal Marathon, which provides nutritious meals to less fortunate children and their families.
 In this one day event, the marathon activates hundreds of local volunteers and engages students to teach them about the importance of volunteering.